jswest/cnvxr/README.md

 ![Self-portrait in a convex mirror](docs/images/parm-cover.png)

-Three version of _Self-portrait in a convex mirror_ with a little help from `cnvxr`.
+Three versions of _Self-portrait in a convex mirror_ with a little help from `cnvxr`.

 ## Installation